LucaMalavolta/PyORBIT/docs/models/correlated_datasets.md

     ...
 ```

 This is an example of a basic analysis where a radial velocity model and a correlation model are used simultaneously.
-You can see that is not necessary to specify the `correlation` model in the `common` section, as `PyORBIT` will automatically grab the default boundaries, priors and spaces from the `model` specification.
+You can see that is not necessary to specify the `correlation` model in the `common` section, as `PyORBIT` will automatically grab the default boundaries, priors, and spaces from the `model` specification.

 ```yaml
 inputs: